mishra1010/Sigma-Web-Dev-Course/README.md

 % - not used at all places. vh and vw are used in most cases. where parent's width is set then use %

+## Day 23 CSS Display Property
+what is display property and how to change it using css? in html we have inline and block elements.
+For div with class box, its a block element but to make it inline we have to put inline in css box class With inline margin, padding does not apply on the top and hence we have to use display: inline-block

+Display:none -- to remove the element from display completely
+visibility: hidden - space will remain in page but the element will be hidden

+Flexbox -
+display:flex;
+justify-content: center;
+inline-flex brings all elements in sameline

+Grid - also a display property